-Emergency department presentations can be reduced with a systematic, person-centred approach.
+Emergency department presentations and admissions to hospital can be reduced with a systematic, person-centred approach.
 This includes focusing on access to resources to provide appropriate care such as skilled staff; primary, specialist and preventive healthcare; and practices to identify, manage, monitor and escalate care needs.
 Care planning and management should align with care recipient preferences, including for end-of-life care.